We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 (Note that if they go on to make a purchase in that currency, a 1.5% to 2% currency conversion fee will apply to the sale, depending on whether the user is based in the US or outside it respectively).

 If this ‘prompt approach’ doesn’t appeal, you have the option of using a third-party app to give your store fully automated currency conversion — where instead of nudging your site visitors to change currency, your store just does it for them based on their IP address.
-The Bold Multi-Currency app (pictured below) is a good option for this.
+There are quite a few apps in the Shopify app store that provide this functionality.

 (Alternatively, and if you have deep pockets, you could subscribe to a ‘Shopify Plus’ plan, which includes fully automatic currency conversion).